Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Narrative Focus
 - Pay attention to the needs and wants of the players, then put realistic opportunities in their path.
-- A dagger to your throat will kill you; there is no obligation to use the combat rules or other procedures in every situation.
+- A dagger to your throat will kill you; you are not obligated to use the combat rules or other procedures in every situation.

 ### Questions
-- Make sure that there is room for interaction between characters and allow players to inject details into the fictional world.
+- Make sure to leave space for interaction between characters and allow players to inject details into the fictional world.
 - Ask a lot of questions like: what is going on in your head?
 How does that make you feel?
 How do you respond?
 What are you doing?
 - Employ Jason Cordova's [Paint The Scene](https://www.gauntlet-rpg.com/blog/paint-the-scene) technique: "if there is an idea, theme, or visual motif that is particularly important for an encounter or scene, ask the players what their characters observe in the scene that reinforces that idea, theme, or motif."